s1sun/Coding_Challenge/README.md

 |       intensity                | 4        | (<)little-endian | I(4)     |
 | footer                         | 480      |                  |          |

-(ii) Determine How the Data Are Stored in Binary Form
+**(ii) Determine How the Data Are Stored in Binary Form**

 Up reviewing the "pear_original.csv" file, I observed that each line contains a pair of values (time, intensity), with each value requiring 4 bytes.
 The header occupies 320 bytes with the "H   " repeating throughou, and the footer is 480 bytes with the "H   " repeating throughou.

-(iii) Write a Python program to Convert the Binary Data into csv Form (to parallel the provided csv)
+**(iii) Write a Python program to Convert the Binary Data into csv Form (to parallel the provided csv)**

-To convert the binary data into a CSV format similar to "pear_original.csv", I wrote a Python script.
+To convert the binary data into a CSV format similar to **"pear_original.csv"**, I wrote a Python script.
 The script reads the binary file, processes the header, body, and footer sections, and extracts the time and intensity values.

 Here is the brief overview of the Python script:
    1. **Read the Binary File**: Open the binary file in read mpde.